Cloud-Code-Innovate/ORCCareerSiteVanityUrl/README.md

-# Configure Requisition bot on PeopleSoft
+# Configure HCM Vanity URL

-Welcome to the Configure Requisition bot on PeopleSoft hands-on lab.
+Welcome to the Configure HCM Vanity URL hands-on lab.
 This lab will walk you through the following tasks:

-- Install and configure the Requisition Skill in Oracle Digital Assistant.
-- Guide you to connect the PeopleSoft environment with the Requisition Skill.
+- Configure HCM SaaS, APIGW and Serverless Function.

 *{Note: This lab assumes you are using PeopleSoft Financials and Supply Chain Management 9.2 and Oracle Digital Assistant 20.09.}*